-The western world learned about the shamans in the eighteenth century through travel rapports written by people who explored Siberia.
-For a long time only the academic world had some knowledge about the shamans, but in the seventies of the twentieth century shamanic practice started to become known as a popular spiritual path.
+People in the western world learned about the shamans in the eighteenth century through travel rapports written by people who explored Siberia.
+For a long time only the academic world had some knowledge about the shamans, but in the seventies of the twentieth century shamanic practice started to become known as a popular spiritual path, mostly influenced by native American teachers.
 At that time, the books of Carlos Castaneda generated a lot of interest in shamanism.
 In the late seventies Michael Harner developed a method that enabled westerners to experience the basic steps of shamanic trance for the first time in a workshop format.

 A westerner interested in shamanism can now choose from all kinds and styles of shamanic work.
-Very few western practitioners are using shaman costumes, but drums are used by practically all of them and the art of journeying to and through the world of helping spirits and ancestors is commonly practiced.
-Western shamanism has adopted several elements from the Native American traditions as well: many people know the wheel of the four directions and/or participate in sweat lodge ceremonies.
-Practices from the Latin American shamanic traditions, like the ayahuasca ceremony, have also become available in the west.
-By now, various westerners are looking at the pre-Christian roots of their cultures, and they are finding shamanic elements there: new techniques and rituals are based on these finds.
-Shamanism has never completely died out, but it is reappearing in unexpected forms and it continues to renew itself.
+Very few western practitioners are using shaman costumes, but drums are used by practically all of them.
+The art of journeying to and through the world of helping spirits and ancestors is commonly practiced.
+Contemporary shamanism has adopted several elements from the Native American traditions: many people know the wheel of the four directions and/or participate in sweat lodge ceremonies.
+Some practices from the Latin American shamanic traditions, like the ayahuasca ceremony, have also become widely available in the west.
+Additionally, various wester shamanic practitioners are looking at the pre-Christian roots of their cultures, and they are finding shamanic elements there.
+New techniques and rituals are based on these finds.
+Shamanism has never completely died out, some people kept the traditions (or parts of them) alive even in times of brutal suppression.
+Shamanism continues to renew itself.